zarr-developers/governance/GOVERNANCE.md

 The ZSC's responsibilities are:

+0. To be stewards of the Zarr organization by pursuing its mission and maintaining its values.
 1. Interface between the Project and its fiscal sponsor (NumFOCUS).
 2. Manage the copyrights and trademarks associated with the Project.
 3. Manage the list of Affiliated Software Projects, including decisions about